Head to the northern Napa Valley to experience Calistoga’s best wineries, restaurants, and spas.

 3 pm

-Alternative: From Buster’s, walk three blocks north on Lincoln Avenue to the August Briggs Winery tasting room, whose picnic area overlooks the Napa River.
-Among the wines August Briggs produces are a Charbono red from old-vine grapes.
+Stroll or taste: You’re supposed to be heading home, but if you’re not ready to depart, stroll down Lincoln Avenue and check out the shops.
+If you’re dying to taste more wine, stop by August Briggs Winery tasting room, whose outdoor patio overlooks the Napa River.
+Among the wines August Briggs produces is a Charbono red from old-vine grapes.
 Recognizing that most of the Napa Valley’s Charbono crop is grown in the valley’s far north, the winery bills Charbono as “Calistoga’s cult grape.”

 Dining and Lodging